St.Martin of Tours,

 Every Anglican Parish maintains an church electoral roll, on which the names of voting church members are recorded.
 The member needs to be baptised, aged sixteen or over, submitted an application form, a Church Member resident in the Parish or regularly attending Church Services but not resident in the Parish.
 Full details can be found on the Church of England website: Church Representation Rules: All those who attend our services / members of the congregation are encouraged to register on the Electoral Roll and stand for election to the PCC.
 Although you can be on the electoral roll of more than one church, you may only nominate one of those churches to stand for the Church Synod or to be a PCC member.

 The Electoral Roll is revised annually and fully renewed every 4 years.
-The next full renewal is in Spring 2019.
+The latest full renewal was in Spring 2019.

 Parochial Church Council (PCC)